 For more information about the requirements for obtaining TPOXX, please see CDC's Information for Healthcare Providers: Tecovirimat (TPOXX) for Treatment of Mpox.

 Brincidofovir is a prodrug of cidofovir that is approved by the FDA for the treatment of human smallpox disease in adult and pediatric patients, including neonates.
-Data are not available on the effectiveness of brincidofovir in treating mpox virus infection in people.
+Data are not available on the effectiveness of brincidofovir in treating mpox in people.
 However, it has shown to be effective against orthopoxviruses in in vitro and animal studies.
 Brincidofovir should not be used simultaneously with cidofovir.

 - Have severe disease OR are at high risk for progression to severe disease,

-- AND meet either of the following:
+- AND meet any of the following:

 - Experience clinically significant disease progression while receiving tecovirimat or who develop recrudescence (initial improvement followed by worsening) of disease after an initial period of improvement on tecovirimat, OR